rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 to true.
 It is a bit redundant, but there have been cases it won't work otherwise.
 If you know any better way of doing this, please let me know.

-The server needs to know we want to accepts request from _twitter.com_.
+The server needs to know we want to accept requests from _twitter.com_.
 Since the server is a **Sinatra** application we use the **rack-cors** gem.
 (You want to include localhost for testing).